uschpc/slurm-tools/README.md

 git clone --depth 1 https://github.com/uschpc/slurm-tools.git
 ```

 The scripts will be downloaded with execute permissions.
 If desired, move the scripts to another directory, such as a directory on `PATH`.
-If needed, load a compatible version of Python and/or change the hashbang to use a compatible Python executable.
+If needed, load a compatible version of Python or change the hashbang in the scripts to use a compatible Python executable.

 ## Usage